Dallinger/Dallinger/docs/source/learning_to_use_dallinger.rst

 '''''''''''''''''''

 -  Changing route behavior and making new routes
--  Sending requests from within Wallace
+-  Sending requests from within Dallinger

 Running experiments
 '''''''''''''''''''